browserengineering/book/book/reflow.md

 Your results may not match mine,[^1] but here's what I saw on my console on a full page load for this web page.

-[^1]: These results were recorded on a 2019 13-inch MacBook Pro with a
-    2.4GHz i5, 8 GB of LPDDR3 memory, and an Intel Iris Plus graphics
-    655 with 1.5 GB of video memory, running macOS 10.14.6 and Python 3.8.5 and Tk 8.5.

     [  0.333341] Downloading
     [  0.023406] Parsing HTML
     [  0.406265] Parsing CSS